hpi-schul-cloud/e2e-system-tests/docs/setup.md

    - Include the required development namespace URLs for BRB/dBC/NBC.
    - Test user data on development clusters are created using the school API.
    - To retrieve the API keys for all three namespaces, navigate to 1Password (1PW).
-   - Contact the QA team for the necessary 1Password links.
+   - Contact for the necessary 1Password links.

    Setting Up Environment Variables for Staging: